 To Conclude,

 To cut a long story short, gum contouring sounds worse than it actually is.
-The use of anesthetics and latest technologies makes this cosmetic treatment alternative, not only smooth but also less time consuming.
-Today, similar to other cosmetic makeovers, you can choose to get a preview of your smile depending upon the dentistry you choose, before going in for the transformation process.
+The use of anaesthetics and the latest technologies make this cosmetic treatment alternative not only smooth but also less time-consuming.
+Today, similar to other cosmetic makeovers, you can choose to get a preview of your smile before going in for the transformation process, depending upon the dentistry you choose.